rcox-bf/BF-doc/README.md

 # Introduction - Bluefin API Library
 This repository has been created to provide an overview of Bluefin Payment Systems family of Application Programming Interface services.
-Below are description of the services that Bluefin provides through API(s).
+Below are descriptions of services that Bluefin provides through APIs.

 ### PayConex (QSAPI)
 -----